-In 2021, the Company recognised a cost of HUF 63,695 thousand for the audit of the current year's financial statements and for the inspection of the consolidation data supply to the parent company.
-The Company paid a fee of HUF 6,858 thousand to the auditor for the educational service, the audit of the new reinsurance module for HUF 7,700 thousand + VAT is underway.
+In 2022, the Company recognised a cost of HUF 66.880 thousand for the audit of the current year's financial statements and for the inspection of the consolidation data supply to the parent company.

 B. System of Governance

 B.1 General Information on the System of Governance